-Anxiety is a normal stress response that can be advantageous in certain circumstances.
-It can warn us of potential threats and help us prepare and pay attention.
-However, people with anxiety disorders commonly experience acute, persistent, and pervasive concern and panic in response to everyday events.
+Anxiety is a normal stress response that can be useful in certain circumstances.
+It can warn us of potential threats and help us be alert.
+However, people who are struggling with anxiety disorders commonly experience acute, persistent, and pervasive concern and panic in response to everyday events.

 Types of Anxiety Disorders